ajusa/lit/README.md

 and a little bit more...

+## util
+util is an atomic css addon for lit.
+It is currently a work in progress, but feel free to check it out at (https://ajusa.github.io/lit/)
 ## Getting Started
 1. Install lit.css with one of the following:
   - NPM: `npm install --save @ajusa/lit`